andyzhou23/ece1724_rust_project/proposal.md

   - Display and update the messages properly.
 ## Presence Detection
 - Server will maintain a status record of every user, including the timestamp of their last "heartbeat".
-- While the user is logged in, the client will recurrently send a "heartbeat" message to server, that indiacates it's alive.
+- While the user is logged in, the client will recurrently send a "heartbeat" message to server, that indicates it's alive.
 - The client will also explicitly inform the server of its status at signing in and out.
 - The user's status is calculated upon request, determined by whether the time gap between last heartbeat and current time reaches the threshold.
 ## Graphic User Interface
 - **Welcome Page**: Allow user to sign up or sign in.
 - **Main Page**:
   - Group list, shows the groups this user joined.
-  - Chat history, shows the current group's chat history, defaultly the group on top.
+  - Chat history, shows the current group's chat history, default the group on top.
   - Group status, including group id, group members and their status.
   - Group setting, quit button for every one, and a group name setting for group owner.
   - Sign out button.